MartijnWisse/mirte_workshop/README.md

 ### 1.3.
 First login

 In the VS Code web editor, open a new terminal.
-One team member should change the default password through the command `passwd`

-> [!NOTE]
-> In Linux, you don't see what you type in the password field, this is for improved security.

-Carefully read the response on the screen.
-Share the new password with your team members.
-They can now log in simultaneously from their own laptops.
+You can try doing running a `neofetch` to get some system information.
+Make sure your whole group is connected.

 ### 1.4.
 First Linux and ROS tests
 Once you have a terminal, let's refresh your linux skills.
 For example: